-General Websie Message 1 with Error level.
-It is logged.

-- General Warning Level.
-It is logged. - □ Message 3 with Debug level.
+- Message 1 with Error level.
+It is logged. - Message 2 with Warning level.
+It is logged. - Message 3 with Debug level.
 It is not logged.

 Which kinds of messages can be logged?

 There are three different ways to log new messages into the queue: